Mount Hutton, New South Wales

 Mount Hutton is a suburb of the City of Lake Macquarie, New South Wales, Australia, located 14 km from Newcastle's central business district on the eastern side of Lake Macquarie.
 It is part of the City of Lake Macquarie North Ward.

+History

 During the mid-2010s, the suburbs experienced an increase in new home construction, partly due to the suburb's proximity to the Charlestown metropolitan hub.
+Recent developments include townhouses at Herd Street.

 The Lake Macquarie Fair shopping centre is one of the features of the suburb.